 - There will be quiet times and you will worry.
 Lossing a regular salary is both freeing and scary in equal measure.
 You have to remember the bumper months balance out the leaner ones.
 After a couple of years you might spot monthly trends which help you not panic and start looking at job adverts again.

 - Diversify.
 I make money in a number of ways, blogging is my main income but I do freelance writing for others, reselling, sampling and other opportunities that come my way.
+Are you a writer?
+Apply for a proofreading jobs online.

 - Network where you can.
 You need to be visible so be active in Facebook groups, connect with local bloggers and small businesses.
 Attend events that are relevant, this helps build your audience and your reputation.